psturm79/Psturm/README.md

 Find all scripts inside the `scripts/` directory:

 - `Create-EntraUser.ps1` – Create a new Entra ID user.
 - `Clone-EntraUser.ps1` – Clone an existing user's attributes to a new user.
 - `Reset-Password.ps1` – Reset an Entra user's password.
 - `Manage-Groups.ps1` – Add or remove users from Entra ID groups.

-### 💡 Usage
+### 💡 Usage Examples

-You can run the scripts from the root folder:
+Run the scripts from the root folder like this:

 ```powershell
 # Create new user